jason-woolf/DesmosPlayer/README.md

        startSlider(xPos, 3000)
     ]

-If you follow this recommendation, you can then save the graph whenever you make a change that you want to keep, no matter what state the graph is in when you save it.
+If you follow this recommendation, you don't have to worry about what state the graph is in when you save it.
 Save early and often!

 ### Instruction Functions